zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Check if your war file is in a valid format or not.
+  Check if the war file exists.